-1. Hit the playground for instant active play.
+1. Hit the playground.

 Most kids can't help but move their muscles when faced with a tempting array of climbers, swings, and slides.
 Sandbox play counts too; all that digging and scooping is great for the arms.
-Mix things up more by:
+Mix things up even more by:

 - Bringing some extra toys (balls, kites, jump ropes)